School Council - Finstock C.E. Primary School

 School Council

-We meet weekly and discuss items on the agenda.
-We each have a notebook where we write down any issues that have been brought to us over the week, and raise them in the meetings.
+We meet forthnightly and discuss items on the agenda.
+We each have a notebook where we write down any issues that have been brought to us over the two weeks, and raise them in the meetings.

-Before each meeting starts we make sure we are quorate (have enough people to make decisions) and Mrs Velasquez takes the minutes.
+Before each meeting starts we make sure we are quorate (have enough people to make decisions) and Mr Webb takes the minutes.

 Throughout the year we decide which important days we will observe in school.
-We celebrated Breathing Space Day in February by sharing tips and activities which can help us feel calm if we are worried or stressed about something.
+We celebrate days such as, Breathing Space Day in February by sharing tips and activities which can help us feel calm if we are worried or stressed about something.

 Thumbnail Image